Reseda Hall of Fame

 Bill Susa Reseda Class of 1967

 William Susa, born 1949.
 Graduate from Reseda High School 1967.
-Bill was the quarterback for the 1966 West Valley League Championship Football Team and was nominated all West Valley League Player of the Year.
-Bill was also nominated by the Helms Athletic Foundation as the 1966 Los Angeles City Player of the Year his senior year.
+Bill was the quarterback for the 1966 West Valley League Championship undefeated Football Team and was nominated all West Valley League Player of the Year.
+Susa was also nominated by the Helms Athletic Foundation as the 1966 Los Angeles City Player of the Year.
 Only three Reseda Athletes have been named as Los Angeles City Player of the year under the Los Angeles Unified School Districts original structure.
 From 1957 to 1974 playoffs were held in one, all-inclusive division.
 In 1975 it changed to 4-A and 3-A divisions based on population of school.
+Bill, the most prolific ground gainer in West Valley League history, 1832 yards to his credit, 403 rushing and 1429 passing, is only the 10th San Fernando Valley League Player to be named City Player of the Year since Helms inaugurated the award back in 1937.

 Susa was drafted by the Los Angeles Dodgers in the 48th round of the 1967 MLB June Amateur Draft.
 He was also drafted by the California Angels in the 6th round of the 1968 MLB January Draft-Secondary Phase after attending Los Angeles Pierce College.